 The German Association of Actuaries (Deutsche Aktuarvereinigung e.V., DAV) is the professional representation of all actuaries in Germany.
-It was founded in 1993 and has about 5,200 members today.
+It was founded in 1993 and has more than 6,000 members today.
 Another 1,600 candidates for membership are actively enrolled on its in-house education and examination program.
 Hence the DAV is one of the five biggest actuarial associations in the world.
-More than 600 members are involved on twelve committees and in over 60 working groups as a voluntary commitment.
+More than 700 members are involved on thirteen committees and in over 60 working groups as a voluntary commitment.
 Significantly more are active in the fields of education, CPD seminars, cooperation with universities and in various actuarial projects all over the world.

 In 1903, the Department of Actuarial Science ("Abteilung Versicherungsmathematik") was founded within the German Society of Insurance Science ("Deutsche Verein für Versicherungswissenschaft e.
 V.").
 In 1935 the German Actuarial Society ("Deutscher Aktuarverein") was established in Berlin.
 Thirteen years later, on 18th October 1948, the German Society of Insurance Mathematics ("Deutsche Gesellschaft für Versicherungsmathematik", DGVM) was established.
 Only three years later – in 1951 – the DGVM and the German Actuarial Society merged to become the German Society of Insurance Mathematics, now the German Society for Insurance and Financial Mathematics ("Deutsche Gesellschaft für Versicherungs- und Finanzmathematik e.V.", DGVFM).